dorshinar/blog/content/blog/creating-github-actions/creating-github-actions.md

 console.log("Hello World!");
 ```

-But we want it to be slightly more productive than that, and for that we need to defined out action's inputs.
+But we want it to be slightly more productive than that, and for that we need to define our action's inputs.
 Add the following lines to your `action.yml`:

 ```yml{3-6}
 name: "Get Deployment URL"